Fitness Programs for Seniors: How to Exercise Without Overexertion

 • Better sleep

 You should ultimately engage in a workout routine that fits your lifestyle and fitness level.
-Everyone is different, but there is a lot of information on how to exercise to achieve the best results.
+Everyone is different, but there’s plenty of information available on how to exercise to achieve the best results.

-The CDC suggests that Americans aged 65 and older should incorporate 150 minutes of moderate exercise into their week.
-This suggestion might seem time-consuming at first.
-Fortunately, you don’t have to do marathon sessions to stay healthy.
-You can break your exercises into 10 to 15-minute chunks twice a day or more.
+The Centers for Disease Control and Prevention (CDC) recommends that Americans aged 65 and older aim for 150 minutes of moderate exercise each week.
+This might seem time-consuming at first, but you don’t need marathon sessions to stay healthy.
+You can break your exercises into 10- to 15-minute increments twice a day or more.

 As you begin your workout journey, remember to take things slowly.
-Tailor your workout to low-impact and knee-friendly exercises.
-The key is to stay active, not become inactive because your workout was too hard or painful.
+Tailor your fitness programs for seniors to low-impact, joint-friendly movements.
+The goal is to stay active, not become inactive because your workout was too hard or painful.

-• Warm up before a workout and cool down after exercising by stretching
+• Warm up before a workout and cool down after by stretching

-• Drink water before, during, after your workout, and throughout the day
+• Stay hydrated before, during, and after your workout, and throughout the day

-• Ensure that your workout area is debris-free and that you’re working out on a safe, non-slip surface
+• Make sure your workout area is free of clutter and has a safe, non-slip surface

 • Exercise within your fitness level